 However, it is essential to understand the downside of emails as well, and they come in the form of spam.
 Close to 14.5 billion emails get marked as spam…in one day!
 That’s a 45% rate on an everyday basis.

 Spam is unwanted mail in the inbox, and it’s time to understand how they work to ensure your emails don’t end up there.
 There are a few necessary steps that need to be taken –

 What is Email Spam?

-Email spam is generally email that is deemed unwanted in a customer’s inbox.
+Email spam is generally an email that is deemed unwanted in a customer’s inbox.
 They are unnecessary or irrelevant and get sent to the spam folder.
-The action is done either by the individual or the spam filters that are installed in these email software.
+The action is done either by the individual or by the spam filters installed in this email software.
 Companies invest a lot of money to create effective email campaigns, and it is tough to get back into the customer’s inbox once they do mark you as spam.

 A loss of public confidence is just some of the repercussions that come with having spam emails.
 Companies are actively looking to minimize the occurrence of spam, with 52% of companies claiming that this is one of their top priorities in the digital marketing sphere this year.

 What Are the Risks Involved With Email Spam?

 Email spam can bring plenty of risks to the person’s inbox.
 The degrading value that spam brings has been identified, and people take steps to block them entirely from their inboxes.
 Most popular email service providers come with anti-spam filters that can identify spam and not allow them to enter the inbox.